 After about twenty minutes, my number came up on the screen again, and we went back into the office to find my interviewer stamping my passport with a 2-year freelance visa.
 Feeling relieved and now intensely curious, I asked her what had happened.

-“Basically, you’re lucky you have an Australian passport,” she told me.
+“You’re lucky you have an Australian passport,” she told me.
 “Germany has a good relationship with Australia, which means you have one of the few passports that are ‘privileged’ in this country.
 If you were from somewhere else, it’s possible we would not be having this conversation.”

 I also learned – or rather, had confirmed – that these privileged nations include all of the EU/Schengen Zone, Australia, New Zealand, Israel, Japan, Canada, and (sometimes) the United States.
 By default, this means you have a better chance of being treated better and having minor problems overlooked.